thriveweb/sailinginparadise/content/boatTours/2022-01-20-gold-coast-valentines-day.md

         **Oceans (deluxe vessel) - $1600**
-    - title: Valentines Day Sunset Sail with Private Chef
+    - title: Sunset Sail with Private Chef
       dropdownContent: >-
         With your own private chef on board cooking up a delicious 2 or 3 course meal as the sun sets over the mountains you will feel completely